-SFNSW must ensure that the scale and intensity at which it carries out, or authorises the carrying out of, forest products operations in any part of the Upper North East Region, does not hinder the sustained ecological viability of the relevant species of tree, shrub or other vegetation within the part.
+AMENDMENT 7 1 March 2013 Clause 26 modified SFNSW must ensure that the scale and intensity at which it carries out, or authorises the carrying out of, forest products operations, including those producing timber products such as fencing, sleepers, firewood and craftwood that are authorised under section 30I of the Forestry Act 1916 in any part of the Upper North East Region, does not hinder the sustained ecological viability of the relevant species of tree, shrub or other vegetation within the part.

-27. Plan of forest products operations
+27. Annual reports on forest products operations